davep/braindrop/README.md

 Expanding for the common locations, the files normally created are:

 - `~/.config/braindrop/configuration.json` -- The configuration file.
-- `~/.local/share/braindrop/.token` -- The file that hold your API token.
+- `~/.local/share/braindrop/.token` -- The file that holds your API token.
 - `~/.local/share/braindrop/raindrops.json` -- The locally-held Raindrop data.

 ## Getting help